enessyarali/Easy-Warehouse/DesignDocument.md

     void deleteSKUitem(rfid :String)
 To keep the order history clear, SKUitems are never deleted: their isAvailable flag is simply put to false.
 Hence, this function fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.setIsAvailable(false).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).
-However, to ensure consistency, all test results --------------------------------- referring to that SKUitem are also deleted by calling db.deleteTestResult(rfid).

 ************************* Position *************************